PLAN YOUR VISIT

 Course Car Park

-Whilst overflow and 7 Acres parking is free, a charge of £10 per car will be charged for cars wishing to park within the course car park on all race days and must be booked online in advance.The Course area is unsuitable for vehicles such as minibuses, motor-homes or large vans.
-Please do be aware that this car park is monitored by ANPR cameras and that although your pre-paid ticket includes parking overnight, you must remove your vehicle by 12 midday the following day.
-If your car is not moved you may then be served with a Penalty Charge Notice.
-Please also be mindful of those other customers who will have booked for race days following the one you have booked for and vacate the space to allow them to enjoy their booking.
+Whilst overflow and 7 Acres parking is free, a charge of £10 per car per day will be charged for cars wishing to park within the course car park on all race days and must be booked on the day.
+Please be aware that a specific area is reserved for course parking and you may not park outwith this defined area.The Course area is unsuitable for vehicles such as minibuses, motor-homes or large vans.
+You must remove your vehicle by 12 midday the following day.

 The racecourse welcomes coaches and minibuses free of charge in the coach car park only.
 Access to this car park is from Cartmel village.